-200 Advanced Composition: lecture 3 hours, P. Monk.
-Prerequisite: English 100.
-An advanced class in the theory and practice of writing English prose, designed for people who already have some competence and interest in writing.
+2200 Advanced Composition: lecture 3 hours, P. Monk.
+Prerequisite: English 1000.
+An advanced class in the theory and practise of writing English prose, designed for people who already have some competence and interest in writing.
 The class is not a "remedial" class and not a "creative writing" class.